rjohnsen/threathunting-book/content/part-6/hunter-to-detection.md

 Threat hunters need to separate three related but different concepts.

 > The term IOB is not as universally standardized as IOC or IOA, and some teams simply refer to this as behavioral indicators.
-I use it here as a practical distinction: the behavior itself sits between the concrete artifact and the telemetry pattern used for detection.
+I use it here as a 1 distinction: the behavior itself sits between the concrete artifact and the telemetry pattern used for detection.

 | Type | Meaning                 | Detection Value                                                    |
 | ---- | ----------------------- | ------------------------------------------------------------------ |